Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 	- Re-Implement the Artifact of Variance

 	- Create a system to replace variants' DeathState states.

+	- Sacrifice my firstborn to make a system for loading VariantInfos made in JSON.

 	- Continue development of the API